 Instructions

-- Add basil, oregano, nutritional yeast, and sugar
+8. Add the pureed tomatoes to the vegetables along with the basil, oregano, nutritional yeast, and sugar

 Nutrition Information: